rufousJr/warpwoofwimble/content/pages/Have One On Me/three/kingfisher.md

 > For the earth shall be full of the knowledge of the Lord
 > As the waters cover the sea.

-## The kingfisher ##
+## Identity of 'kingfisher' ##

-Interpretations of this song often link it with the Pompeii tragedy and modern man's reproductions in the form of the atom bomb.
+Interpretations of this song often link it with the Pompeii tragedy and modern man's reproductions thereof in the form of the atom bomb.
 With regard to the eponymous Kingfisher, some proposed identities include: the Fisher King of Arthurian legend; Jesus, the 'fisher of men'; and Alcyone of Greek mythology, who is (in Greek) the namesake of the kingfisher.